 The well dug by Guru Nanak popularly known as Dedhasur Bhai Bohu Kua is still to be seen here and this place, the Bauli Math is visited by the devotee round the year.

 A small sea-side temple containing the image of the monkey-god Hanuman, a devotee of Rama.
 The legend goes that once Hanuman went on a short visit to Ayodhya.
 In the meantime seawater entered the city, causing considerable damage.
 The devotees prayed to Jagannath who asked Hanuman to explain his absence.
 On hearing about Hanumans unscheduled visit to Ayodhya, Jagannath got his hands and feet tied with rope (bedi) and asked him to be vigilant on the seashore day and night.
 There is a popular belief that since then, the sea has not ventured into the city.

 This institution is situated near Swarga Dwar.
-It is a philanthropic organisation which does commendable work during the Car Festivals.
+It is a philanthropic organization which does commendable work during the Car Festivals.

 Bhrugu Ashram or Bhrugus hermitage is near Atharanala.
 It is associated with the sage Bhrugu.

 Chakhi Khuntias House (4 Km)

 Chakhi Khuntia, a priest of Jagannath, fought the British during Indias First War of Independence in 1857.
 Khuntia was the family priest of Queen Laxmi Bai of Jhansi who led the heroic revolt against the British.
 His house is situated in Harachandi Sahi.
 His descendants still live here and a visit to the house can, however, be arranged through the people living there.